 Change Cache Quota and Location

-Let's assume we want to have a 40G shared cache for all the configured repositories.
-The cache should be located in the existing directory /var/scratch/cvmfs.
+Let's assume we want to have a 25G shared cache for all the configured repositories and let's also assume that we want to change the default cache location from /var/lib/cvmfs to the existing directory /var/scratch/cvmfs.

-If you're about to change a current cache location or if you decrease the quota, run /sbin/service cvmfs restartclean (CernVM-FS 2.0.X) or cvmfs_config wipecache (CernVM-FS 2.1.X) first in order to wipe out the current location.
+If you're about to change a current cache location or if you decrease the quota, run sudo cvmfs_config wipecache (all cvmfs repositories need to be unmounted) first in order to wipe out the current location.
 Create or edit /etc/cvmfs/default.local and set

 Note: Please keep in mind that the cache location has to be on local storage.
 Please take care that tmpwatch doesn't clean the cvmfs cache directory behind your back.